ctz/ctz.github.com/_posts/2017-07-19-measuring-test-coverage-of-rust-programs.md

 If you pass in coverage options to a whole compilation, they will apply to everything that cargo builds and runs during a build.
-This quickly fails -- every crate with a `build.rs` will compile it into an executable called `build_script_build` whose coverage output data will be mutually imcompatible and written to the same place.
+This quickly fails -- every crate with a `build.rs` will compile it into an executable called `build_script_build` whose coverage output data will be mutually incompatible and written to the same place.

 This is achieved by passing into `cargo` a [`RUSTC_WRAPPER`][cargoenv] program.
 This parses the arguments to `rustc` and decides whether to include the contents of an environment variable `COVERAGE_OPTIONS` depending